ItsTiazzz/Leejw/README.md

 A flock is a group of lessons, for instance, all the lessons from a singular languages (even though language based lesson collections will be made automatically).
 Or all the lessons from a real life book or study method.

+!!
+Flocks are scrapped because they have no real use case, but lessons are still very much a thing.

 ![lessons_concept.png](./concepts/lessons_concept.png)